Xilinx/SDSoC_Examples/getting_started/row_array_2d/README.md

 make all TARGET=hw
 ```
 The default target for the makefile is to compile for emulation.
 Therefore, setting the TARGET option is required.

 *NOTE:* Compilation for hardware target results in generating custom logic for the specified hardware function in source code.
 It is typical for hardware compile times to range from 30 minutes to a couple of hours.

-## 6. Execution in Cloud Environments
-FPGA acceleration boards have been deployed to the cloud.
-For information on how to execute the example within a specific cloud, take a look at the following guides.
-* [AWS F1 Application Execution on Xilinx Virtex UltraScale Devices] (Coming Soon)
-* [Nimbix Application Execution on Xilinx Kintex UltraScale Devices]
-* [IBM SuperVessel Research Cloud on Xilinx Virtex Devices]

 ## 7. SUPPORT